Institute Activities and Advances

-Researchers in the Division of Epidemiology, Statistics, and Prevention Research (DESPR) conduct a range of studies related to obstetrics and gynecology.
-DESPR’s research includes major studies to investigate the practice of labor management and other obstetric practices through the Consortium on Safe Labor.
-Also, a multidisciplinary team of researchers from DESPR and the University of Buffalo are conducting an epidemiologic study called the Endometriosis Natural History, Diagnosis, and Outcomes (ENDO) study.
+Researchers in the Division of Intramural Population Health Research (DIPHR) conduct a range of studies related to obstetrics and gynecology.
+DIPHR’s research includes major studies to investigate the practice of labor management and other obstetric practices through the Consortium on Safe Labor.
+Also, a multidisciplinary team of researchers from DIPHR and the University of Buffalo are conducting an epidemiologic study called the Endometriosis Natural History, Diagnosis, and Outcomes (ENDO) study.
 One paper from this study has already been published; two others are currently under review.

 In the extramural program, the NICHD’s Obstetric and Pediatric Pharmacology and Therapeutics Branch (OPPTB) conducts research to improve the safety and efficacy of pharmaceuticals used to treat pregnant women, infants, and children.
 The Branch also supports major training programs in obstetric, pediatric, and developmental pharmacology.